 As a family business owner, it's understandably difficult for you to imagine no longer being at the helm of the business you've worked so hard to build and grow.
 A second-generation business owner we recently helped with estate planning summed up this mentality well by relaying what her father used to say: "Don't worry about what will happen when I'm gone: I'm not going anywhere."
 The reality, of course, is that life sometimes has other plans for us.

-Fortunately, our client recognized the importance of planning ahead, but her father certainly wasn't alone in his thinking.
+Fortunately, my client recognized the importance of planning ahead, but her father certainly wasn't alone in his thinking.
 Although everyone knows they won't really live forever, many are not prepared for the unexpected, nor are they aware of what it would mean for their business.

 That's why it's vital to develop an estate plan with the future of your business in mind so that your business and the financial security of your family members will be protected in case of your incapacity or death.
 Without a well-drafted plan, your wishes may go unfulfilled, your assets may not be protected, your business may falter, and what you intend to leave to loved ones may be diminished, not to mention the emotional toil this could take.
 While proper planning is vital for all businesses, it's especially prudent for family-owned businesses that may be passed down to the next generation.